 For more than 50 years we have been able to supply unique solutions to meet the increasing market challenges in developing and producing designated state-of-the-art 3M™ Dyneon™ Fluoroplastic PVDF products at the highest quality level.

 This goes hand-in-hand with our unparalleled commitment to research and customer support.
 Like all of our products, Dyneon PVDF 6012/0000 is backed by skilled researchers at several 3M tech service laboratories.
-Collectively, our products benefit from hundreds of years of research and development, improving upon PVDF.
+Collectively, our products benefit from decades of research and development, improving upon PVDF.
 Toward that end, we are in regular communication with customers who deliver feedback, allowing us to improve existing products and deliver custom solutions.
 All of this is part of an unrelenting drive to deliver top products to you.

 Recommended PVDF Homopolymer Applications